 Projected impacts of Medicaid work requirements: An overview of current state proposals

 As of January 2019, 14 states have submitted proposals to the federal government requesting permission to establish work requirements in their Medicaid programs.
 To date, the U.S. Centers for Medicare and Medicaid Services (CMS) has approved Medicaid work requirements for seven states, and two states (Arkansas and Indiana) have begun implementing these requirements for Medicaid beneficiaries.
+This overview examines the projected impacts of these Medicaid work requirements.

 In June 2018, Michigan enacted work requirements for many enrollees in the Healthy Michigan Plan (HMP), Michigan’s expanded Medicaid program for low-income adults.